Online Ordering

 Source

-Grubhub serves over 31.5 million customers, offering restaurants exposure to a wide audience.
+Grubhub is a third-party marketplace platform that connects restaurants with over 31.5 million customers nationwide.
 It functions as a marketplace, letting customers browse menus and order online.
 However, like other third-party platforms, Grubhub controls the transaction, takes a cut of every sale, and owns the customer relationship, not the restaurant.

 For restaurants, Grubhub provides marketing tools and order management technology.
 But after that, commission fees can reach up to 30% per order, eating into profits.
 While some restaurants increase menu prices to offset these fees, price hikes have limits before customers start noticing and looking elsewhere.